Critical-Infrastructure-Systems-Lab/VICResOpt/README.md

 * '1' - '9998' represent the ID of reservoirs/dams
 * '9999' represents open water surface (reservoir cells)
 * '0' refers to other land use
+Note: avoid using No. (n+1) for reservoir name (n is the number of reservoirs) because this is used for the basin outlet.

 Operation of water reservoirs:
 For each reservoir (e.g., ID = 1), there is a reservoir configuration file (e.g., *res1.txt*), containing specifications on the maximum water level (*m*), minimum water level (*m*), storage capacity (*1000 m3*), hydraulic head (*m*; optional for the calculation of hydropower production), design discharge (*m3/s*), year of commission, initial water volume (*1,000 m3*), reservoir name, seepage rate (*m3/s*), infiltration rate (*m3/s*), and operation strategy.
 There are four operating strategies adopted in this software package